 Pre-condition: A user root role, say ROOTx, exist in root tenant.
 There are other users with various roles in other tenants that have created content and owns it, while some of the content is shared.

 Test Step:

 An enterprise admin user, ENTADx, logs into the system.

 Verify that ENTADx cannot assign any enterprise role to ROOTx user.
-(Assertion #1)
+(Assertion #1) (Pass)

 ENTADx logs out.

 An OAGi admin developer, OAGADx, logs into the system.